 As I write above, I am not the author of books about British history.
 That Alison Weir, who is English, tells me that she is receiving harrassment and threats because some people mix her up with me.
 These are causing her extreme concern and forcing her to end her book tours in the U.S. PLEASE, ISRAEL PARTISANS, LEAVE HER ALONE.
 If you must threaten to kill someone because you wish facts about Israel-Palestine to remain hidden, I'm the one you mean.

 The best short but thorough history I've seen on this issue is the Origin of the Palestine-Israeli Conflict.
-You can order copies of this booklet and others to give out in your community (or you can just print them out yourself -- they're all avilable as PDFs).
-We're hoping to update this one soon, but even without the latest info it's extremely valuable.
-(We also have a one-page synopsis that sketches the outlines of the conflict and a short but I think excellent brochure on "How Palestine Became Israel"
+You can order copies of this booklet and others to give out in your community (or you can just print them out yourself -- they're all available as PDFs).
+(We also have a one-page synopsis that sketches the outlines of the conflict and a short but I think excellent brochure on "How Palestine Became Israel".)

 Because so few people know about Israel's extremely ruthless attack on the US Navy ship, the USS Liberty, I'd like to alert you to that as well.
 This is a profoundly important topic.
 The crew members, who are still waiting for justice, have waged a heroic (but to date unsuccessful) campaign to bring this attack before the American people.